aabbtree77/adast/README.md

 </tr>
 </table>

-The repair was executed jointly by me and Saulius Rakauskas in about one week in February 2020.
-He disassembled the machine, designed a new circuit board, did all the soldering and hardware testing.
-I wrote the C program for the ATmega16 microcontroller with which we replaced the original Tesla chipset.
+The repair was executed jointly by me and Saulius Rakauskas in about one week on February 2020.
+He got the client (the factory owner), disassembled the machine, located the problem, designed a new circuit board, did all the soldering and hardware testing.
+I only wrote the C program for the ATmega16 microcontroller with which we replaced the original Tesla chipset.

-The machine still does the job even now (May 2023).
+The machine did the job until May 2023 when its mechanics started to break apart.

 <table>
 <tr>